Problem

 Scenario

 You want to sign up for a special savings offer for YouTube TV using your Google email address.
+Please go through the sign-up process in the prototype link below and let us know your thoughts. reactions, and any challenges you encounter along the way.

 Task